They say…

 Shopfront at the Beermongers, Portland, Oregon, USA

-Portland, Oregon, is a beautiful, prosperous, civilised inland port city straddling the Willamette river.
-Looking from the riverside, across a fine strip of parks and beyond the traffic calmed city centre with its free public transport, elegant squares and compact walkable blocks, thickly wooded slopes climb steeply, forming one of the USA’s largest and lushest urban forest parks.
+Portland, Oregon, is a beautiful, prosperous, civilised inland port straddling the Willamette river.
+Looking west from the riverside, across a fine strip of parks and beyond the traffic calmed city centre with its free public transport, elegant squares and compact walkable blocks, thickly wooded slopes climb steeply, forming one of the USA’s largest and lushest urban forest parks.
 Besides fine views and many miles of surprisingly rugged trails, it boasts a zoo and a world famous rose garden, and you can reach it on a modern light rail system, only a few stops from the urban centre of Pioneer Courthouse Square.

 Just to the north the Willamette drains into the Columbia river which divides the state of Oregon from neighbouring Washington.
 Tumbling from the Cascade mountains on its way to to the Pacific, the Columbia has carved a spectacular gorge 130km long and up to 1,200m deep, now protected as a National Scenic Area.